SOME of my FAVORITE

 highly recommend it for serious students of lomilomi.

-Click here to read more about Na Mo'olelo Lomilomi, and to add your own comments.
+Click here to read more about Na Mo'olelo

-Massage: Lomilomi, sacred touch of aloha by R Makana Risser Chai with photography by John C. Kalani Zak
+Hawaiian Massage: Lomilomi, sacred touch of aloha by R Makana Risser Chai with photography by John C. Kalani Zak is a coffee table picture book highlights both current and "over the rainbow" Hawaiian practitioners of lomilomi.

-God, and Nature by Michael Kioni Dudley
+Man, God, and Nature by Michael Kioni Dudley

 However,